opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 openssl req -new -key admin-key.pem -out admin.csr
 ```

-Fill in the details as prompted.
+Follow the prompts to fill in the details.
 You don't need to specify a challenge password.
 As noted in the [OpenSSL Cookbook](https://www.feistyduck.com/books/openssl-cookbook/){:target='\_blank'}, "Having a challenge password does not increase the security of the CSR in any way."

 Finally, generate the certificate itself: